Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/intercom-cohort.md

 !!!note

-    Users are exported based on their **User Id**.
-Users must already exist on Intercom with corresponding User Ids in order to be properly synced
+    Users are exported based on their **user ID**.
+Users must already exist in Intercom with corresponding user IDs in order to be properly synced

 !!!note